 Not registering parameters:

-This is the #1 issue we see.
+This is the most frequent issue.
 Teams send event parameters like

 content_group,author_name, orproduct_categorythrough GTM, but never register them in the GA4 admin.
 The data is collected — you can see it in DebugView and BigQuery — but it's completely invisible in standard reports and explorations.
 Always verify that every event parameter you want to report on is registered as a custom dimension. -